malkstik/Aaron-Robotic-Soln/README.md

 This code has been developed fully from within a Docker container.
 Using it with a host machine has not been tested but should work.

 Please see `launch/sensor_srvcli.launch.py`  and `config/config.yaml` for an example of how to configure the network.
 Configuring and adding new sensors is automatically handled by editing `config/config.yaml`.
+Note that data visualization does not dynamically support different configurations.

 ## Using Docker

+source/opt/ros/humble/setup.bash is handled by ~/.bashrc

 ```
 cd <path_to_repo>
-./.docker/build.sh <path_to_repo>
+./.docker/build.sh <path_to_repo>/.docker
 ./.docker/run.sh <path_to_repo> latest

 #In docker container
 cd /home/Aaron/mnt
 colcon build
 source install/setup.sh

+#The following command may be split up but requires multiple terminals.
+If split up, sensor.py must be executed before the launch file
 python3 sensor.py & ros2 launch sensor_srvcli sensor_srvcli.launch.py
 ```